Home » Octopus Tracker Tariff Prices

 If you are interested in energy prices and what the future holds this is a very informative document from the House of Commons Library.
 It is a research document (that isn’t too heavy) written in February 2023.

-Energy prices can change at the drop of a hat so be sure to do some maths based on your own circumstances to work out if the tracker tariff is right for you.
+Energy prices can change at a moment’s notice, so be sure to do some math based on your circumstances to determine whether the tracker tariff is right for you.

 Do you need a smart meter to switch to the Octopus tracker tariff?

-Yes, you now need a smart meter to be on the Octopus Tracker tariff I have an elderly neighbour who switched to the Octopus Tracker tariff last August.
-He takes a monthly meter reading and Octopus calculates the average price per kWh for both his gas and electricity BUT this recently changed and you now need a smart meter.Β He has been lucky and has managed to get one fitted.
+Yes, you now need a smart meter to be on the Octopus Tracker tariff.
+I have an older neighbour who switched to the Octopus Tracker tariff last August.
+He takes a monthly meter reading, and Octopus calculates the average price per kWh for both his gas and electricity.
+However, this recently changed, and you now need a smart meter.
+He has been lucky and has managed to get one fitted.

 How do I check if my meter is a smart meter?